Shahrior-Moinul-Hossain/poridhi-exam02/README.md

 # Successfully Ping to the Outside world (i.e. google DNS) from Red namespace
 	$ sudo ip netns exec red ping 8.8.8.8

-# Successfully Ping to the Outside world (i.e. google DNS) from Green namespace
+# Successfully Ping to the Outside world (i.e. google DNS) from Green namespace.
+And our Goal is finally achieved.
 	$ sudo ip netns exec Green ping 8.8.8.8